WitherOrNot/cbs-docs/GeneralOverview.md

 ### Packages

 Packages are used to group a set of deployments and packages to deliver a single feature set.
 Packages must contain the `package` tag, and each included deployment or sub-package is contained within an `update` tag.
 During servicing, Windows may either install all the updates in a package or select particular updates as needed.
+Packages may also specify parent packages with the `parent` tag.
+If a given package's parent is not available during installation, the given package's installation will fail.
 Additionally, the package release type is specified by the `releaseType` attribute of the `package` tag.
 This value affects how CBS chooses to handle requests to install or uninstall packages.

 Example manifest: